torchbox/heroku-scheduled-scaling/README.md

 The schedule is read from a `$SCALING_SCHEDULE` environment variable configured in each application.

-The schedule format is a simple, human-readable format, which notes time ranges alongside dyno counts.
+The schedule format is a _relatively_ simple, human-readable format, which notes time ranges alongside dyno counts.
 If there are gaps in the schedule, no changes will be made.
 If parts of the schedule overlap, the first matching rule will be used.

 Example: `0900-1700:2;1700-1900:1;1900-0900:0`: